TheTwoBoom/HTL_auth/README.md

 ![Made with Java](https://img.shields.io/badge/Made_with-Java-orange?style=flat&logo=openjdk)
 ![Made with Intellij IDEA](https://img.shields.io/badge/Made_with-IntelliJ_IDEA-red?style=flat&logo=intellij-idea)

+It seems there was an issue retrieving the primary files in the repository.
+However, I have gathered the repository metadata.
+Here is a draft for the SpigotMC README for the HTL_auth plugin:

+---

+# HTL_auth

+HTL_auth is a SpigotMC plugin that provides authentication functionalities for your Minecraft server.

+## Features

+- Secure authentication for players via Microsoft OAuth
+- Only allows certain e-mail domains to join
+- Perfect for School/Work Minecraft Servers

-## Setup
+## Installation
 Requires Microsoft App Registration via Microsoft Entra ID and Folia 1.20.6

-  Download the latest version of the HTLAuth plugin from the [Releases page](https://github.com/TheTwoBoom/HTL_auth/releases).
+1. Download the latest version of the HTL_auth plugin from the [releases page](https://github.com/TheTwoBoom/HTL_auth/releases).
-  Move the downloaded `HTLAuth.jar` file into the `plugins` folder of your Minecraft Paper server directory.
+2. Place the downloaded JAR file into your server's `plugins` directory.
-  After uploading the plugin, restart your Minecraft server.
-The plugin will automatically load.
+3. Restart your server to load the plugin.

+## Configuration

-  After the first startup, a configuration file for HTLAuth will be generated in the `plugins/HTLAuth` folder.
+After the server restarts, a configuration file will be generated in the `plugins/HTL_auth` directory.
+You can edit this file to customize the plugin settings.

-  Enter the details of your Entra ID App in the config and restart the paper server
+## Commands

+- `/auth <password>` - Authenticate with your password.
+- `/lookup <user>` - Register a new account with a password.

+## Permissions

+- `htlauth.join` - Allows players to move and take damage
+- `htlauth.lookup` - Allows players to lookup **email and full names** of other players (if enabled in config

+## License

+This project is licensed under the GNU Affero General Public License v3.0.
+See the [LICENSE](https://github.com/TheTwoBoom/HTL_auth/blob/main/LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+Please fork this repository and submit pull requests.

+## Support

+For issues and feature requests, please use the [GitHub issues](https://github.com/TheTwoBoom/HTL_auth/issues) page.

 ## Demo
 https://github.com/user-attachments/assets/6dcbb844-5c94-41cc-8e40-99b01fe4257d